Administrative Hearings in Olathe

 From there, you must make a written request for a hearing within 14 days.
 Failing to do so will result in the automatic suspension of your license, so it is highly recommended that you take action as soon as possible.

-During Your Hearing, You Will Have the Opportunity to Contest the Suspension by Showing That:
+During Your Hearing, You Will Have the Opportunity to Contest the Suspension By Showing That:

 • a) you were not properly arrested and Mirandized